turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ## NPM

 At the start of Turing, we had you do some computer setup that involved installing and downloading a slew of tools.
 This trend will continue!
+You'll mostly be doing installations of "packages" through NPM.
+Familiarize yourself with:

+* what a package is, and what a package manager is
+* what information goes into a package.json file and why it's needed
+* the `npm init` and `npm install` commands
+* the difference between dependencies and devDependencies

 *(NPM Resources to come)*